Graduate Research Grant

 - Travel to consult with members of the dissertation committee

-- Retroactive charges for expenditures incurred or committed prior to review and approval of the application
+- Retroactive charges for expenditures incurred or committed prior to review and approval of the GRG application

-Applicants resubmitting an application that was denied in a previous cycle should include the following:
+If your application was denied in a previous cycle, include the following:

 - Include a point-by-point response to the reviewers’ comments.
-This can be up to one page and is not included in the project description page limitation.
+This can be up to one page included in the research description, but does not count against the page limitation.

 Resubmitted proposals that do not conform to these requirements will be returned without review.